 As for the initiatives to strengthen the regulation of the OTC derivatives market, these complex reforms are taking somewhat longer than originally planned.
 It is therefore necessary to pick up the pace, overcoming the difficulties of implementation and the industry's resistance.
 Authorities must make all efforts to remove the uncertainties arising when transactions involve a cross-border dimension, which is a recurrent condition in a global market.
 This is necessary to pre-empt regulatory arbitrage and, ultimately, to achieve the G20 objectives.
-Work is also in progress on other relevant issues at an international level (capital requirements for exposures to central counterparties, margining standards for non-centrally cleared transactions, guidance on resolution of central counterparties, as well as on authorities' access to trade repository data) and at a regional and national level.
-In Europe, at the end of next week a comprehensive set of standards for the implementation of the European Market Infrastructure Regulation will enter into force, complementing the European legal framework for the so-called "clearing obligation" embodied in the G20 statement of September 2009.
-From a global perspective, however, the regulatory effort needs to be carried out by the widest range of jurisdictions as made clear at the recent G20 meeting in Moscow.
+Work is also in progress on other relevant issues at an international level (capital requirements for exposures to central counterparties, margining standards for non-centrally cleared transactions, as well as on authorities' access to trade repository data) and at a regional and national level.